MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-cost-management.md

 LocalizationGroup: Connect to data
 ---

-# Connect to Azure cost management data in Power BI desktop
+# Connect to Azure cost management data in Power BI Desktop

 You can use the Azure Cost Management connector for Power BI Desktop to make powerful, customized visualizations and reports that help you better understand your Azure spend.
 The Azure Cost Management connector currently supports customers with a [Microsoft Customer Agreement](https://azure.microsoft.com/pricing/purchase-options/microsoft-customer-agreement/) or an [Enterprise Agreement (EA)](https://azure.microsoft.com/pricing/enterprise-agreement/).